 Dikes are embankments, usually constructed of earth, for the purpose of protecting land from flooding, or otherwise controlling water.
 Dikes are eligible practices under the MRBI CCPI program.
-Dikes may be constructed in the watershed where they are needed.
+Dikes may be constructed as needed.

 7.3.5.4 Irrigation Water Management